patrickcping/pingone-go-sdk-v2/credentials/docs/CredentialTypesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateACredentialTypeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateCredentialTypeRequest struct via the builder pattern

 Name | Type | Description  | Notes